hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ## 8.6 FAIR

-The following elements of FAIR have been copied from https://www.go-fair.org/fair-principles/.
-Comments relevant to HAPI are shown in _itallic_.
+HAPI follows the FAIR principles that makes sense for a data service.
+For each of the elements of FAIR listed here (and copied from https://www.go-fair.org/fair-principles/) we describe the interaction of these principles with the HAPI specification.

 HAPI is designed to be able to fully represent data that is itself already FAIR.
-Some aspects of HAPI adress FAIR directly, such as Interoperability, but the aspects related to findabilty and persistent identifiers need to be solved outside of HAPI by the data provider.
+Some aspects of HAPI adress FAIR directly, such as Interoperability, but aspects related to findabilty and persistent identifiers are outside the scope of an access service like HAPI and hence best addressed by the data provider.

 ### Findable